cliffbueno/oxymetag/README.md

 # OxyMetaG

 Oxygen metabolism profiling from metagenomic data using Pfam domains.
-OxyMetaG identifies bacterial oxygen metabolism patterns by analyzing protein functional domains in metagenomic samples and predicting aerobe abundance using machine learning.
+OxyMetaG predicts the percent relative abundance of aerobic bacteria in metagenomic reads based on the ratio of abundances of a set of 20 Pfams.

 ## Installation